kyratrades/kyratrades.github.io/docs/just-in.md

 SJ Bernly
 {: .label .label-blue }

+Issues
+{: .label .label-red }

 FORMAT
 : Blu-ray M2TS `24.19 GB` `LT`
+: This is the copy where Act 1 glitches towards the last 12 minutes or so.
+Unfortunately, it seems to be the only HD version in circulation.

 Something Rotten! - Broadway - June 20, 2016
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }